Dead2/CryptoGoblin/README.md

 on the performance.
 Just toggle them from OFF to ON in the bottom of build.sh if you actually need them.

+You can easily modify build.sh yourself to experiment with adding or removing flags.

+Some cpus like FLATTEN and FLATTEN2 to be enabled, but a few old cpus seem to do better with it disabled, so just comment out the flatten line before compiling to test it yourself.

-PS: I have yet to find a cpu that needs no-prefetch=true, so make sure you try with false.
+PS: I have yet to find a cpu that needs a no-prefetch=true config using my fork of the miner, so make sure you try with false even if you normally would use true.

 ## Linux compilation
 ### GNU Compiler
 ```
     # Ubuntu / Debian
     sudo apt-get install libmicrohttpd-dev libssl-dev cmake build-essential libhwloc-dev
-    cmake .
+    build.sh OR cmake .

     # Fedora
     sudo dnf install gcc gcc-c++ hwloc-devel libmicrohttpd-devel openssl-devel cmake
-    cmake .
+    build.sh OR cmake .

     # CentOS
     sudo yum install centos-release-scl cmake3 hwloc-devel libmicrohttpd-devel openssl-devel
-    sudo yum install devtoolset-4-gcc*
+    sudo yum install devtoolset-6-gcc*
-    sudo scl enable devtoolset-4 bash
+    sudo scl enable devtoolset-6 bash
-    cmake3 .
+    build.sh OR cmake3 .

-    make install
+    make install (Or just copy/run the executable from the bin folder manually)
 ```

 - GCC version 5.1 or higher is required for full C++11 support.
 CMake release compile scripts, as well as CodeBlocks build environment for debug builds is included.